geor-kasapidi/ALLKit/Docs/basic_concepts.md

 layout.makeContentIn(view: view)
 ```

-The default implementation of the `Layout` protocol creates subviews in the provided view if it is empty, otherwise existing subviews are reused.
+The default implementation of the `Layout` protocol creates subviews in the provided view (if no subviews), otherwise reuses existing subviews.

 Methods `makeContentIn` and `makeView` must be used from main thread.